aclu-national/elections-api/README.md

 $ make elections
 ```

+WARNING: If you want to update the scores, by running `make congress_scores`, make sure to run `make congress_details` first.
+You can chain these together as one command: `make congress_details && make congress_scores`

 ## Restarting the server

 When the API server code changes, the application server needs to be restarted after `git pull`ing the changes.
 Be sure to create a CloudFront invalidation for the new results to take effect.